emacs-eask/cli/README.md

 ## 📝 About Eask file

 `Eask` is the magic file that `eask` will read it as the init file in Emacs.
-The syntaxs are very similar to `Cask` file, but different.
+The syntaxes are very similar to the `Cask` file, but different.

 ```el
 (source "gnu")